-The trial court's analysis of the defense-of-property claim closely tracked those
+The trial court's analysis of the defense-of-property claim closely tracked those three elements.
+The court found that at least two of the elements were absent.
+The court first explained:

 The last defense that would be raised by the facts of this case would be defense of property.
 And the defense of property requires that the defendant actually believe that the victim was unlawfully interfering with his or her property.